philzook58/philzook58.github.io/_posts/2021-02-07-javascript-automated-proving.md

 A [sequent](https://en.wikipedia.org/wiki/Sequent) is a structure that represents a partial state of a proof.
 It contains a breakdown of formula.
 $ A,B,C,... \vdash D,E,F,...$.
 Spiritually a sequent represents the knowledge or [judgement](https://en.wikipedia.org/wiki/Judgment_(mathematical_logic)) that the conjunction of the antecedents implies one of the consequents, but a sequent could be just considered pure syntax, merely a dead data structure to hold a pile of meaningless symbols.

-The sequent proof viewed from the bottom up is a stepwise breakdown of formula until they are trivially true From the top down it is the combination of simpler facts into more complicated ones.
+The sequent proof viewed from the bottom up is a stepwise breakdown of formula until they are trivially true.
+From the top down it is the combination of simpler facts into more complicated ones.

 It's all a very funny shell game.
 Somehow proofs take small steps that each feel so simple that they aren't doing anything and build up a statement that is non obvious.